Hangover Treatment That Actually Works (and What Doesn't)

 For a mild hangover, the fastest approach combines electrolyte-rich fluids, easy-to-digest food, ibuprofen for inflammation, and rest.
 For a severe hangover, or when you need to be functional in a few hours, IV hydration therapy delivers fluids and nutrients directly to your bloodstream and may cut recovery from a full day to a couple of hours.
 Browse our service menu to see available treatments and pricing.

-Don't lose your whole day to a hangover when recovery can come to your door.
+Do not lose your whole day to a hangover when recovery can come to your door.
 RevivaGo brings hangover IV therapy anywhere in the East Valley.
 A licensed provider arrives in about 30 to 45 minutes, treatment takes another 30 to 45 minutes, and you never leave your couch.
 The hangover IV is $179 with zero travel fees.
-When home remedies fall short, this is the hangover cure worth trying.
+When home remedies fall short, this is the hangover treatment worth trying.

 Book your recovery appointment and get back to your day.